doniellekinchen/J30-CSS-JS/README.md

 Enhanced CSS Code Display: The CSS code display area now shows all CSS variable values, allowing users to see the updated CSS code reflecting their changes.

-These changes enable users to dynamically adjust the box-shadow effect on the image using range sliders and view the corresponding CSS code in real-time.